Near Viadaza, northern Tilea, Winter 2401-2

-Skeletal warriors lined both sides of the road, two ranks deep, their bones clean and white –thoroughly washed by the rains of earlier that evening.
-They clutched spears, and but for an eerie twitch here and an uncanny twist there, they could have been mere statues.
-The only sound was a strange creaking and scraping, emanating from bones grinding in sockets and ossified spear-shafts rubbing against the rusted rims of ancient shields.
+Skeletal warriors lined both sides of the road, two ranks deep, their bones entirely fleshless, and thoroughly washed by the rain of earlier that evening.
+The nearest ones, stood only a matter of yards away, clutched spears, and but for an eerie twitch here and an uncanny twist there, they could have been statues.
+The only sound was a strange creaking and scraping, emanating from bones grinding in sockets and spear-shafts rubbing against the rusted rims of ancient shields.

-Then there was another sound: the slow beat of drums, of the kind that might go before a convicted felon being led to the scaffold.
+Then there was another sound: the slow beat of drums, of the kind that might go before a convicted felon on their last journey to the scaffold.
 Neither Ugo nor Biagino could bring themselves to move, such was the new layer of trepidation conjured by that sound.
 Biagino wondered if they were about to witness some poor souls being led to their doom, their blood to be drained by vampires or their bodies twisted and corrupted by necromantic magic.
 Yet he knew that was not likely.
 The undead were arrayed as if to welcome a prince, to show their strength and be inspected at one and the same time.
-This was more like a parade.
+This was more like a welcoming parade.

-She was a vampire.
+She was clearly a vampire.
 Her appearance was proof enough, and the potent aura she exuded washed away all hopes that she might be anything else.
-Biagino had felt the same deathly chill before, on the field of battle at Pontremola, where no less than two such fiends had commanded the enemy host.
-At that moment, the vampiress turned her head slightly, in Biagino’s direction.
-His insides churned as dizzy fear washed through him.
-Then he saw that she was not looking at him, rather at something that had caught her eye amongst the skeletal warriors lining her route.
-She turned back.
+Biagino had felt the exact same deathly chill before, on the field of battle at Pontremola, where no less than two such fiends had commanded the enemy host.
+As she rode by Biagino’s vantage point, he could see her much better, although the experience grew worse.

 His knees weakened, threatening to bring him down.
 He stumbled backwards a step.
-Luckily, the rustling sound thus made was hidden by the sound of drums, hooves and clattering armour from the road.
+Luckily, the rustling sound thus made was hidden by the noise of thudding hooves and clattering armour from the road, and loudest of all, the kettle drums Biagino had known must be present.
 Even Ugo failed to notice.

 The Duchess Maria had been corrupted.
 She had turned, then returned.
 And here she was being welcomed by an army of undead into Viadaza.

-His nightmares had been a sign all along.
-Morr himself had no doubt sent them to reveal the truth, yet Biagino in his ignorance – so many times – had woken, drenched in sweat, simply to dismiss the lingering images from his mind as quickly as possible.
-He thought them a weakness arising from his own self-doubts, when in truth they had been no less than an inspired vision of the truth, presented starkly and boldly.
-Here was the duchess exactly as she had been in his dreams, the true self she concealed behind a sorcerous disguise.
+Biagino’s nightmares had been a sign.
+Morr himself had no doubt sent them to reveal the truth, yet so many times Biagino, in his ignorance, had woken, drenched in sweat, simply to dismiss the lingering images from his mind as quickly as possible.
+He thought them a weakness arising from his own self-doubts, when in truth they were nothing less than an inspired vision of the truth, presented starkly and boldly.
+Here was the duchess exactly as she had been in his divinely gifted dreams, the true self she concealed behind a sorcerous disguise.

 The Vampire Duke Allessandro Sforta was no more.
 Now there was the Vampire Duchess Maria Colleoni.